robertsoaa/Eat-Da-Burger/README.md

 * Inside keys.js file, provide values for your local mysql connection where the schema.sql and seeds.sql files were sourced.
 * Run with either npm run debug or simply npm start.

-## (...portions under construction)

-This application is currently under developed to meet requirements for the UCF Coding Bootcamp.